 - In addition to the above scholarships, a limited number of tuition remission scholarships may be available to full-time students.

-SMU Dedman School of Law offers a rich curriculum to enhance the international students’ legal skills to become a more effective lawyer.
+SMU Dedman School of Law offers a rich curriculum to enhance international students’ legal skills to become more effective lawyers.
 The diversity and depth of courses offered can be found in the catalog

 or in the course schedule

 2016-2017 Tuition, Fees, Estimated Expenses for International, Tax & General LL.M.

 Note: If you are bringing family to the United States, you are required to show proof of an additional $7,000 for one dependent.
 If you are bringing more than one dependent, in addition to the $7,000, you are required to show proof of $3,000 per dependent.

 SMU’s mandatory health insurance policy requires students to provide documentation of insurance coverage (waive) or to enroll (elect) in the Student Health Insurance Plan (SHIP) each semester.
 In order to avoid automatic enrollment into SHIP and thereby having a semi-annual premium charge applied to your student account, you must take steps to waive SHIP coverage each semester in the Student Center component in your my.SMU.edu account.
 Note: The Health Insurance button in the Student Center component of my.SMU.edu will appear only after a student has enrolled for classes each semester.